FAQs about China Photography Tours

 - A Unfortunately, Facebook, Instagram, Twitter, Flickr, and most of Google service (including Gamil and Google Map, Google Translate service is still working) are not working in China.
 WhatsApp is not stable in China, you may lose connection sometimes.

-You can download some VPN apps before to China, Shadowsocks is good.
+You can download some VPN apps before to China, Express VPN and Astrill are recommended.

 - Q How can I connect my guide while in China?